resthub/resthub.org/spring-stack.rst

 RESThub also provides generic classes in order to make testing easier.
    * AbstractTest: base class for your non transactional Spring aware unit tests
    * AbstractTransactionalTest: base class for your transactional unit tests, preconfigured with Spring test framework
-   * AbstractWebTest: base class for your unit tests that need to run and embedded servlet container.
+   * AbstractWebTest: base class for your unit tests that need to run an embedded servlet container.

 Maven dependency
 ----------------